stat545ubc-2023/mda-nmhowes/mda-nmhowes03.md

 <!-------------------------- Start your work below ---------------------------->

-\#My end goal is looking at the relationship between the tree species in relation to the diameter, height range and where it can commonly be found to find some of the biggest and most common species in Vancouver.
+\#I would want to look at the relationship between the tree species in relation to the diameter, height range and where it can commonly be found to ultimately find the biggest and most common tree species in Kitsilano.

 # Important note